- Education and Science»

 A small beetle at about 15 millimetres in length and 10 millimetres wide.

 In its native Japan, this beetle is of little harm as it is controlled by natural predators.
 However, in America it is considered a huge pest to many plants such as roses, hops and grapes.
 It is believed that the Japanese Beetle appeared in America around 1916 when accidentally imported with a shipment of Iris bulbs.

 The Boll Weevil is a beetle that feeds on cotton buds and flowers.

 This small insect measures about 6 millimetres, but was responsible for devastating the cotton industry in the American South during the 1920's.
 The Boll Weavil lays its eggs inside cotton bolls and the larvae eat there way out.

 There are many varieties of Weavi, most are small and considered to be pests as they can damage and kill crops.

 Can Beetles See?

 The fact is that Beetles cannot see very well - at least not in the same way as we can.
 They have compound eyes, which means that they have eyes that are actually made up of smaller parts.
 It is believed, that this allows beetles to see flowers differently than us.

-Beetles probably see less of the color that we see, but instead see flowers as being much more patterned which is understood to lead the beetle more easily to the centre of the flower.picture sourced from Wikipedia the free encyclopedia
+Beetles probably see less of the colour that we see, but instead see flowers as being much more patterned which is understood to lead the beetle more easily to the centre of the flower.

 Whiplash Rove Beetle